CuBoulder/Documentation/docs/HowWeWork/index.md

 # How We Work

 ## Who We Are
-We are the Devleopment and Operations teams charged with stewardship of Web Express, the main web CMS tool for creating websites for the primary CU Boulder website (https://www.colorado.edu).
+We are the Devleopment and Operations teams charged with stewardship of Web Express, the main web CMS tool for creating websites under the primary CU Boulder domain (https://www.colorado.edu).

 ## Where do we sit within the heirarchy at CU Boulder